Department website: http://eps.jhu.edu/

 An exploration of the occurrence and potential effects of poisons in the environment, from naturally occurring ones such as arsenic to those that may be introduced by mankind such as nuclear waste.

 Johns Hopkins University Homewood campus and its surroundings is a wonderful green space in the middle of Baltimore City.
 This First-Year Seminar will introduce students to both the visible and cryptic organisms living above- and belowground.
 A combination of observational and sampling techniques will be used to demonstrate how ecologists collect data about plants, insects, and other organisms.
-In the classroom, these field observations, combined with reading material will be used to discuss environmental issues including global biodiversity decline, invasive species, and the effects of human activities on local and global biodiversity patterns.
-By the end of the course students will be able to generate research questions based upon field observations and appreciate the diverse life forms on Earth and in our own backyard.
+In the classroom, these field observations, combined with reading material will be used to discuss global environmental issues including climate change on biodiversity, invasive species, and human impacts on the landscape.
+By the end of the course students will be able to generate research questions based upon field observations and appreciate the diverse life forms both in Earth and in our backyard.
+Students should be prepared to spend many hours outside.

 Interdepartmental